Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation: Theoretical setup

-where $t_i$ are the eigenvalues of $\rho^{\Gamma}$.
-Since the partial transpose does not alter the trace of the density matrix, the presence of negative eigenvalues of $\rho^{\Gamma}$ implies that the sum of the absolute value of the eigenvalues, $\sum_i |t_i|$, must be bigger than one.
-Another quantification of entanglement is Wootters' concurrence\cite{Wootters:1997id}:
+Since the partial transpose preserves the trace (Tr$\rho =$ Tr$\rho^{\Gamma} = 1$), the presence of negative eigenvalues in $\rho^{\Gamma}$ necessitates that the sum of the absolute values of the eigenvalues is strictly greater than $1$, leading to the definition of the negativity as an entanglement measure~\cite{Vidal:2002zz}:

+where $\{t_i\}$ are the eigenvalues of $\rho^{\Gamma}$.
+For qubit systems, the partial transposition on subsystem $A$ or $B$ is equivalent to applying the transformation $\sigma_y\to -\sigma_y$ on $\mathcal{H}_A$ or $\mathcal{H}_B$.
+To provide a more comprehensive characterization of quantum correlations alongside negativity, we also consider Wootters' concurrence, defined as \cite{Wootters:1997id}: